 If you look at the technology design from the perspective of a physicist, a machine is a collection of matter with low internal entropy.
 If you use the machine the internal entropy increases.
 If you don't want the machine to fail, you have to somehow remove "chaos-energy".
 That can be done in the form of cooling.
 But one particularly effective way is to replace wear-parts, where the "chaos-energy" is concentrated into.

 There are structural developments that favor repair too.
-The biggest hindrance for repair has always been managing parts logistics, but computer-data-bases and object-storage-automation have removed that hinPost too long.
-Click here to view the full text.
+The biggest hindrance for repair has always been managing parts logistics, but computer-data-bases and object-storage-automation have removed that hindrance, managing a gigantic catalogue of goods is now a marginal cost.

 The tech-giants of today that are pushing for gadget-obsolescence are going to look like dinosaurs in a decade.
 It's so disheartening to see people like Rossmann waver when the new dawn of repair-ability is so close.